zabertech/python-swampyer/README.md

 ## Development

-Development is mostly done from within a docker container since we need to run the code against a slew of python versions to validate the code.
+Development is mostly done from via the Zaber developer environment.

+Further, most work is done within a docker container since we need to run the code against a slew of python versions to validate the code.

 ### Setup: